Sjord/Sjord.github.io/_posts/2016-06-22-insecure-tokens-in-kayako.md

 ## BuildHash

 Kayako has a `BuildHash` function, that is used to create 32 character tokens.
-This function is used on multiple places, wherever a token is needed:
+This function is used on multiple places, wherever a token or random string is needed:

 * Session tokens
 * CSRF protection tokens